-The adoption of IFRS 17 did not change the classification of the Company's insurance contracts.
-However, IFRS 17 establishes specific principles for the recognition and measurement of insurance contracts issued and reinsurance contracts held by the Company.
+IFRS 17 establishes specific principles for the recognition and measurement of insurance contracts issued and reinsurance contracts held by the Company.

 Under IFRS 17, the Company's insurance contracts issued and reinsurance contracts held are all eligible to be measured by applying the Premium Allocation Approach ("PAA").
-The PAA simplifies the measurement of insurance contracts in comparison with the general model in IFRS 17.
+The measurement principles of the PAA is as follows: